 EJ’s family is from northern Ontario, a town called Sudbury.

-When we were living there, I saw a car with Florida licence plates and joked that he was a very long way from home.
+When we were living there, I saw a car with Florida license plates and joked that he was a very long way from home.

 He said, “I’m from here and I usually come home in the summer.
 I was busy that week, though.”

 That about sums up Sudbury.
 A pleasant winter day is -18C (around 0F), and summer is incredibly short.
-No wonder the French have such amazing desserts that are made with very simple pantry ingredients.
+No wonder the French have amazing desserts like Sugar Pie that are made with very simple pantry ingredients.

 So What Is Sugar Pie?

-This incredibly delicious dessert is basically a mixture of white sugar, molasses, cream, vanilla extract, and eggs.
+This incredible pie is basically a mixture of brown sugar (or white sugar and molasses), cream, vanilla extract, and eggs.
 Thickened with just a tiny bit of flour, it’s poured into a single pie crust and baked.

 OR (as you can see in the photos), it can be use to make about 3 dozen mini tarts!